How to minimise inheritance tax using tax efficient investments

 Following years of rising house prices and further speculation surrounding potential upcoming tax rises, identifying the investments best-angled to minimise inheritance tax has become a growing priority for the UK's experienced investors.

-With the average UK house price rising by an incredible 55% over the course of the past decade (from £169,544 in September 2011 to £264,244 in August 2021) more Brits than ever are now liable to pay the current 40% inheritance tax rate, with forecasts predicting the level of annual UK inheritance tax collected could increase by £1.5 billion by 2023/24.
+With the average UK house price rising by over 70% for the past decade (from £169,544 in September 2011 to £287,924 in June 2024) more Brits than ever are now liable to pay the current 40% inheritance tax rate.

 Compounded by widespread suggestions that a hike in the current rate of inheritance tax is “still very possible” over the coming years, this concern has emphasised the need for investors to identify alternative routes for minimising inheritance tax liabilities before an increasing proportion of their assets are gradually eroded.